Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Trade Promotion and Advertising

-A variety of trade promotion and advertising channels exist in Turkey, spanning both print and digital.
-U.S. exporters may benefit from a diversity of advertising channels.
+Turkey possesses a wide variety of trade promotion and advertising channels spanning print and digital.
 In Turkey, TV advertising, digital media, and online ads are very popular.
-Newspaper and magazine ads can also be effective trade promotion tools for U.S. exporters.
+Newspaper and magazine ads can also serve as effective trade promotion tools for U.S. exporters.

 For companies seeking to advertise through newspapers, Hurriyet Daily News, Anadolu Agency, Daily Sabah, and Turkiye Newspaper are the country’s leading English-language daily publications.